-You can use SMC IS to create iSCSI targets on the RAID storage.
+You can use the Management Center to create iSCSI targets on the RAID storage.
 An iSCSI initiator will be able to connect to the system and access those targets, format them, and use the targets as it would use a disk drive.

-You cannot configure SMC IS itself as an initiator, and you cannot re-export iSCSI targets with NFS or CIFS.
-In addition, you cannot export existing filesystems that you have created with SMC IS as iSCSI targets; you can create filesystems and configure them to be exported by NFS or CIFS, but you must configure iSCSI targets separately on the RAID device.
+You cannot configure the Management Center itself as an initiator, and you cannot re-export iSCSI targets with NFS or CIFS.
+In addition, you cannot export existing filesystems that you have created with the Management Center as iSCSI targets; you can create filesystems and configure them to be exported by NFS or CIFS, but you must configure iSCSI targets separately on the RAID device.

-SMC IS supports the following packages for creating targets:
+The Management Center supports the following packages for creating targets: